Advanced Sensors ☞ 𝔸𝕟𝕒𝕝𝕠𝕘 𝕀𝕟𝕡𝕦𝕥𝕤

 ⚡️ ⚡️ ⚡️

 As you might have noticed in the example above the blinking interval is not always changed immediately after turning the knob.
 Especially when there are long breaks.
-The reason for this is that delay() pauses the program completely for time specified.
-We better use millis() when timing is key.
+The reason for this is that delay() pauses the program completely for the time specified.
+We better use millis() when precise timing is important.
 See the blink-without-delay example and also this explanation.

 ⚡️ ⚡️ ⚡️

-Wouldn't it be handy if we could check our incoming values?
+Wouldn't it be handy to check our incoming values?
 We actually can by establishing Serial Communication from our Arduino to our computer.

 We call this "serial" communication because the connection appears to both the Arduino and the computer as a serial port, even though it may actually use a USB cable.
 Bytes are sent one after another (serially) from the Arduino to the computer.

-In the code below we will map the 0-1023 values to a custom range 10-500, send the 2 variables over the serial port and the Arduino Serial Monitor to view them.
-Click the serial monitor button in the toolbar and select the same baud rate used in the call to begin().
+In the code below we will map the 0-1023 values to a custom range 10-500, send the two variables over the serial port and the Arduino Serial Monitor to view them.
+Click the Serial Monitor button in the toolbar and select the same baud rate used in Serial.begin().

 The circuit remains the same.